karimdaghari/unplanned/README.md

 Whether you're planning a team offsite, a corporate conference, or a virtual meeting, Unplanned helps you explore options, find inspiration, and save your ideas.

+_P.S.: Whipped up in a weekend, it’s more about speed and potential than perfection.
+Think of it as a POC, for people who value action > words._

 ## Features

 - **AI-Powered Event Ideation**: Get creative event ideas based on your input